High Cardinality Variable in Predictive Modeling

 Let's explore how the new groups behave, this is what the predictive model will see:

-group_8are pretty similar, they can be one group since likelihood is 0 in both cases.
+group_9looks the same.
+They can be one group since likelihood is 0 in all the cases.

 Now we do the additional transformations replacing: